hdrpknc/Reference-work/ui5manage.md

 - [ ] create git repository (_gitlab, github, cloudcockpit_)
 - [ ] export project and copy files into according git repository (this step is important because of "dot"-files)
 - [ ] use your favourite ide or texteditor
+- [ ] switch environment to your mood